slnsw/drupal10_computed_field/README.md

 # Computed field
 ## Description
 This is a complete rewrite of the former computed field module to separate field types more precisely.
-It now provides five field types, whose values are computed by PHP-code you provide in the field settings.
+It now provides five field types, whose values are computed by PHP-code you provide via hook functions.

  * **Computed decimal**.
 A numeric field type with precision and scale, and optional prefix and suffix.
  * **Computed float**.
 Another numeric field type with optional prefix and suffix.